larrybotha/everything/resources/videos/Huberman Lab Episode 1 - How Your Nervous System Works & Changes.md

 49:51
 to erase a trauma.
 The memories themselves don't get erased.
-I'm sorry to say 49:56 that the **memories don't themselves get erased, but the emotional load of memories can be reduced**.
+I'm sorry to say 49:56 that the **==memories don't themselves get erased, but the emotional load of memories can be reduced==**.
 And there are a number of different ways
 50:01
 that that can happen but they all require this thing that we're calling neuroplasticity.
 50:07
-We're going to have a large number of discussions about **neuroplasticity in depth, but the most important thing to understand
+We're going to have a large number of discussions about **==neuroplasticity== in depth, but the most important thing to understand
 50:14
-is that it is indeed a two phase process.** **What governs the transition between alert and focused The Pillar of Plasticity
+is that it ==is indeed a two phase process==.** **What governs the transition between alert and focused The Pillar of Plasticity
 50:21
 and these deep rest and deep sleep states is a system in our brain and body,